calimero-network/core/crates/context/README.md

 - [Application Upgrade](#application-upgrade)
 - [Context Deletion](#context-deletion)

-A context in Calimero is an instance of a deployed application members of which share a synchronized state.
+A context in Calimero is an instance of a deployed application where members share a synchronized state.

 A context is identified by a 32-byte key, which is randomly generated when the context is created.
 As of now, the key is not necessarily cryptographically secure, nor is it a dependency of cryptographic operations, but it is unique enough to mitigate collisions.
 Worth noting that this is likely to change in the future.